 Finally, as we mentioned above, Eq.~\ref{psiprime} imposes a very strong restriction on NLE Lagragians, which seems almost impossible to satisfy.
-Surprisingly, for the MadMax theory and its vector potential \eqref{Aapp}, we find
+Surprisingly, for the RegMax theory and its vector potential \eqref{Aapp}, we find

 which indeed is in the multiplicative separated form.
-Although we were not able to prove this rigorously, we conjecture that MadMax is the only special NLE for which this happens.
+Although we were not able to prove this rigorously, we conjecture that RegMax is the only special NLE for which this happens.